lionheart/django-template/README.md

         Validating models...
         0 errors found

-        Django version 1.4.2, using settings '{{ project_name }}.settings'
+        Django version 1.5, using settings '{{ project_name }}.settings'
-        Running django-devserver 0.4.0
+        Running django-devserver 0.5.0
         Threaded django server is running at http://0.0.0.0:80/ Quit the server with CONTROL-C.

-I generally map "local.{{ project_name }}.com" to 127.0.0.0 with my DNS.
+I generally map "local.{{ project_name }}.com" to 127.0.0.0 with my DNS service.
 If you haven't yet registered a domain, add the following line to your `/etc/hosts` file.

     127.0.0.1 local.{{ project_name }}.com